-Edmonton Folk Music Festival Works at Being Green
+The Edmonton Folk Music Festival works at being green

-Our early efforts focused on minimizing impact by five strategies:
+Our early efforts focused on minimizing impact in the following ways:

-- collecting garbage: During the Festival, our morning clean-up crew, called EnviroPower and staffed by youth volunteers, scours the park picking up garbage.
+- Collecting garbage: During the Festival, our morning clean-up crew, called EnviroPower (staffed by youth volunteers) scours the park picking up garbage.
 The Site Environment crew monitors the park during the day and evenings.

-In 2007, in cooperation with Big Rock Breweries, the Festival started using Poly Lactic Acid (PLA) beer cups.
+- In 2007, in cooperation with Big Rock Brewery, the Festival started using only Poly Lactic Acid (PLA) beer cups.
 PLA, a resin derived entirely from natural corn materials, is 100% renewable through annual corn harvests and fully compostable in municipal and industrial facilities.
-After a featured story on the National on CBC, many organizations including the Berkebeiner ski festival and Parks Canada have inquired about these special cups.
+After a featured story on the National on CBC, many organizations including the Canadian Birkebeiner Ski Festival and Parks Canada have inquired about these special cups.